 7. Pride is never satisfied and is inconsiderate of others while high self-esteem is satisfied and considers others

-All that the proud mind is concerned about is to feel more important than others and it would always want to feel more important.
-The moment he finds someone better than he is, he begins to “fight” for importance again by all means, and the journey is endless.
-One with low self-esteem wouldn’t demean others because they don’t have any need for it.
-They are satisfied with who they are no matter who anybody is.
+All that the proud mind is concerned about is feeling more important than others.
+The moment he finds someone better than he is, he begins to “fight” for importance again by all means (even tearing down others), until he feels better.

 8. Pride is envious while high self-esteem is generous